Dakota County Divorce Attorney

 A divorce has the potential to affect a couple’s emotional and financial wellbeing.
 At Martha Sullivan, Attorney at Law we understand the difficulty of this legal process and will do everything we can to take as much of the burden off your shoulders as possible.

 We do this by providing the most beneficial legal services and guidance to every client going through a divorce.
-With over 13 years of experience, our lawyer is well-versed in all aspects of the divorce process and will effectively advocate for your rights and best interests.
+With over 13 years of experience handling family law cases, our lawyer is well-versed in all aspects of the divorce process and will effectively advocate for your rights and best interests.

 Qualifications for Summary Dissolution of Marriage